 All changes undergo thorough testing and validation before being enabled in any user facing Environment.
 All changes require a detailed specification, implementation plan, and test plan before development begins.
 As part of development, automated unit, integration, and end-to-end tests are built as appropriate, with automatically enforced code coverage.
 New features are broken down into small incremental changes, and undergo in-depth code review before they can be merged into the master code repository.
 Once merged, changes undergo additional manual and automated testing to ensure the feature is implemented according to the specification and does not introduce any unintended regressions to any currently supported version.
 Before new code is deployed to any user facing site, all existing automated and manual tests must pass.

-Blend reserves the right to change the release process or schedule at any time.
+- Blend reserves the right to change this schedule at any time.
 Please refer to the Blend SLA for additional details and guarantees.